soumyadeepdas28/Cats_vs_Dogs_Classification_Using_Deep_Learning/README.md

 I used the softmax function and catergorical cross entropy loss to run 50 epochs with a batch size of 32.

-# So, the model accuracy is 97%
+# So, the model accuracy is 99%
+# Validation accuracy is 97%

 In Prediction, the Cat is represent as 0 and Dog is represent as 1